winfeigle/phase-3-sql-writing-database-commands-to-a-file/README.md

 );
 ```

+> **Note**: You won't be able to view the `pets_database.db` file directly
+> in your text editor.
+This file is the binary representation of the database.
+> You can think of this like a .jpg file.
+It won't open up in a text editor,
+> but it does open up in the image viewer app.
+It is the same way for .db
+> files.
+They won't open in your editor, but they can be read by the
+> appropriate database engine.
+>
 2 .
 Execute that file in the command line. *Before running the command below,
 make sure that you've exited the SQLite prompt that you were in earlier when you
 created the database.*